carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 :::::::::::::::::::::::: solution

 Q1.
-The confusion matrix shows that the predictions are not bad but can improved.
+The confusion matrix illustrates that the predictions are not bad but can improved.

 Q2.
 I expected the performance to be better than average because the accuracy of the model I chose was 67 per cent on the validation set.